-- 5.3.1 Work with the SENCo and SEN Governor to determine the strategic development of the SEN policy and provision in the Academy. - 5.3.2 Have overall responsibility for the provision and progress of learners with SEND.
+- 5.3.1 Work with the Trust SENCo, school SENCo and SEN Link Governor to determine the strategic development of the SEN policy and provision in the Academy. - 5.3.2 Have overall responsibility for the provision and progress of learners with SEND.